 What you don’t see

 You don’t see their lack of common sense.
 (Yes, we can measure that.)
 You don’t see the hidden gaps in their thinking that force you to ask a very frustrating question after you’ve hired them: “What were you thinking!?”
 If you’ve ever had to haul an employee into your office and ask them this question, you know how painful it can be.
+The problem, you probably won’t see this during your hiring process.
+And if someone told you they lacked common sense, you might question their comment.
+Bottom line, this is a lousy sales candidate.

 What you get